Archomeda/gw2-addon-loader/README.md

 # Guild Wars 2 Addon Loader
-***Note:** This is still a proof of concept.
+***Note:** This is still in early beta.
 Some features may drastically change over time during their development.
 Be prepared to frequently reconfigure your installation.
 Also, expect bugs.*
 ***Note:** It has **not** been approved for usage with Guild Wars 2 yet.
 Use at your own risk.*

 Guild Wars 2 Addon Loader is an unofficial addon for Guild Wars 2.